Josef Bürckel: Life and career

-From 9 November 1937, he also held the rank of general (Gruppenführer) in the Schutzstaffel (SS) and was on the staff of the Reichsführer-SS, Heinrich Himmler.
+On 25 September 1933, Bürckel was granted the rank of SA-Gruppenführer in the Nazi paramilitary Sturmabteilung (SA) and was attached to the staff of SA-Gruppe Westmark.
+On 9 November 1936, he was promoted to SA-Obergruppenführer.
+From 9 November 1937, he also held the rank of Gruppenführer in the Schutzstaffel (SS) and was on the staff of the Reichsführer-SS, Heinrich Himmler.
 On 30 January 1942, he was promoted to SS-Obergruppenführer.

+Death

-Bürckel died at about 11:04 a.m. in Neustadt-an-der-Weinstrasse on 28 September 1944.
-A report from Bürckel's personal physician (since 1936), Dr. Ewig, dated 28 September 1944, stated that Bürckel was physically and mentally worn out, spending all of his time at work because of the deteriorating situation in his Gau.
-He suffered an inflammation of the intestine with diarrhoea, eventually becoming too ill to continue.
+Bürckel died at about 11:04 a.m. in Neustadt an der Weinstrasse on 28 September 1944.
+A report, dated 28 September, from Bürckel's personal physician since 1936, Dr. Ewig stated that Bürckel was physically and mentally worn out and spent all of his time at work because of the deteriorating situation in his Gau.
+Bürckel suffered an inflammation of the intestine with diarrhoea, eventually becoming too ill to continue.
 Ewig was called in on 26 September 1944.
 Bürckel soon contracted pneumonia and blood failure.
-Josef Rowies, another physician, stated on 23 October 1944 that the report of Bürckel's death sent to the SS-Personalhauptamt (the personnel records office) by Himmler's personal staff office on 9 October 1944 had been "doctored" to conceal his mental breakdown.
+Josef Rowies, another physician, stated on 23 October 1944 that the report of Bürckel's death sent to the SS-Personalhauptamt, the personnel records office, by Himmler's personal staff office on 9 October 1944 had been "doctored" to conceal his mental breakdown.
 On 8 September 1944, in a letter to Martin Bormann (with whom Bürckel did not get along), Bürckel opined that the lack of combat-ready troops to occupy the defensive line of the Moselle from the boundary of Gau Westmark via the arsenal of Metz-Diedenhofen, south of Saint-Avold (part of the Maginot Line), to Sarralbe made construction of defensive positions useless.
-Bormann responded by dispatching Willi Stöhr (who was to succeed Bürckel after his death) to oversee the construction work.
+Bormann responded by dispatching Willi Stöhr, who was to succeed Bürckel after his death, to oversee the construction work.

-On 3 October 1944, Hitler posthumously awarded him the German Order, the highest decoration that the Party could bestow on an individual, for his services to the Reich.
+On 3 October 1944, Hitler posthumously awarded Bürckel the German Order, the highest decoration that the party could bestow on an individual, for his services to the Reich.